DreamersofDay/guides/protocols/soa/README.md

 really narrow view.
 My definition is a system with a set of services that do not directly interact, but instead write message to some kind of bus.
 While this is happening, services are also listening for events and responding accordingly if they want to.
-It’s really broard, but it’s good enough for this context.
+It’s really broad, but it’s good enough for this context.

-Event driven architecture is possibly one of the most decoupled ways to handle services.
-There is not direct communication between services.
-This doesn’t easily lend itself to the standard producer/consumer model (that’s more a REST thing).
+Event driven architecture is one of the most decoupled ways to handle services.
+There is no direct communication between services.
+This doesn’t easily lend itself to the standard request/response model (that’s more a REST thing).
 That said, it is a perfect fit for workflows.

 When multiple events are combined you are essentially making Workflows (or Sagas) which can be really powerful.
-There are so many examples of workflows that it’s hard to give one that doesn’t make it sounds too narrowly focused.
+There are so many examples of workflows that it’s hard to give one that doesn’t make it sound too narrowly focused.
 Suffice it to say that sets of interactions can be easily modeled in this way.
 With these kinds of workflows, we can also take certain steps (services) and reorder them to meet new business needs as they arise.
 Think different workflows